Business professionals in discussion – comparing EOR and PEO models

 Legal Structure: Who Is the Employer?

-Co-employment is not recognised in Denmark, Sweden, Norway or Finland.
-That means the PEO model does not apply under local labour law – only EOR structures are compliant.
+Nordic context: Co-employment is not recognised in Denmark, Sweden, Norway or Finland.
+The PEO model does not apply here — only fully responsible EOR structures are compliant.

 Use Case Scenarios